aleph0mc/EllipticCurveCryptography/README.md

 https://www.sciencedirect.com/science/article/pii/S1877050915013332

-The curve I have use in my console application is not the same as the one used by the two authors, but the type known as sec256k1, more information at the following link
+The curve I have used in my console application is not the same as the one used by the two authors, but the type known as sec256k1, more information at the following link

 http://www.secg.org/ (visit SEC 2)